ThinhHong/Personal-Projects/Power BI/ReadME.txt.txt

 strucutre id, province in, state of condition, construction year and square meter.
 File pdf was created using PowerBI to visualize many different data such as a pie chart to determine which province had the most amount of reportable buildings.

+In power BI file, it is possilbe to click on a province found in the canadian map to gain insight such as square meter or building quality for each province.